duplicati/duplicati/Duplicati/Server/README.md

 npm install less less-plugin-clean-css stylelint stylelint-config-standard-less --save-dev --prefix ../../
 ```

-To use stylelint and compile the LESS files, run the commands below:
+To use stylelint and compile the Less files, run the commands below:

 ```
 npx stylelint "**/less/*.less"